 Dry Run Preview

 A dry run lets you see whether rollback is possible, which files would be affected, and overall insertion/deletion statistics.
 Dry run does not modify files.
+The returnedRewindFilesResult contains these fields:

 | Field | Type | Description |